The CS50 team include Professor Zhou, one graduate teaching assistant, seven undergraduate teaching assistants, and five learning fellows.

 Students will work individually on a series of six coding assignments (“labs”), which get progressively harder through the term.
 All labs are submitted through GitHub Classroom (GitHub).
-We will test all your solutions on CS Linux machines, so you should develop and test (or at least test) your code there.
+We will test all your solutions on Thayer Linux servers, so you should develop and test (or at least test) your code there.

 Students will work on projects in small groups assigned by the instructor; details will be announced later in the term.
 After the project is submitted, each member of a group will submit a confidential assessment of themselves and the others in their group.

 You will do all your programming on Linux servers at Dartmouth’s Thayer School of Engineering.
 You will have to connect to the Dartmouth Campus network to access Thayer’s Linux servers.
 If you are off campus, please use Dartmouth’s VPN.

 plank.thayer.dartmouth.edu; you may also use equivalent servers called

 Your laptop must first be on the campus network, or on Dartmouth VPN, to access these servers.

 In CS50 we support development only on Thayer’s Linux systems.

 Not MacOS, not Windows, not even other Linux systems.

 Linux systems differ in subtle ways; MacOS is a form of Unix different from Linux, and Windows is even more different.